Infatoshi/txtscrpr/README.md

 <img src="./assets/folders.png" alt="Folders" width="300" height="440">

 ## Purpose
+If you wake up and feel like attempting to master every topic ever, this repo is a good place to start.
+It contains a script that scrapes ~1500 textbooks from the internet.
+The textbooks are organized by topic and subtopic.

 Instead of buying my friend an expensive hardcopy textbook for his birthday, I thought it would be a good idea to write a script that would scrape 1500 textbook pdfs from the internet.
 This way, he can have access to a wide range of textbooks for free.
 Lots of other people liked the motivation behind this and wants a way to reproduce the ~15GB of textbooks.
 So, I decided to make this repo public.

 ## How to use